Join me as we look at an amplifier I’ve been meaning to write about for years – the incredible Sansui AU-20000.

 This amplifier went for repair with issues and came back with a bunch of new capacitors, many original dead capacitors in harder-to-reach places, and failed shortly thereafter, never again coming out of protection until I repaired her, in September 2024.

-On this point, and something I always mention because it is very important to understand: recapping rarely solves much or comes close to the totality of work needed on an amplifier like this.
-Remember, this AU-20000 had been recapped (sort of) and yet it was completely unusable.
-Recapping may help of course, but in essence, it’s like replacing the brake pads on an old car – worth doing if done WELL, but only a small fraction of what likely needs to be done.
+Remember, this AU-20000 had been recapped (sort of) and yet it was completely broken and unusable.
+Recapping may be part of bigger-picture remedial work, but in essence, it’s like replacing the brake pads on an old car – worth doing if done well, but only a small fraction of what likely needs to be done.

-On the other hand, poorly recapping something like a Sansui AU-20000, and introducing cheap contact cleaners, damaged pads and traces, and the other gremlins so often seen when recappers get hold of gear like this all but guarantees to introduce a bunch of problems that were not there originally.
-So you’ll have the original unsolved issues, new issues on top of that and this is exactly what happened in this case.
+On the other hand, poorly recapping something like a Sansui AU-20000, and introducing low-quality contact cleaners, damaged pads and traces, and the other gremlins so often seen when recappers get hold of gear like this guarantees to introduce a bunch of problems that were not there originally.

 Key issues with this Sansui AU-20000 included: